Funding is available for UK students studying at postgraduate level, but the form of support varies dependent upon where you live.

 How will I receive my Masters loan?

-Loans will be paid directly to students in three instalments per year, meaning that:
+Loans will be paid directly to students in three installments per year, meaning that:

-- students on one-year, full-time programmes will receive £10,280 in three instalments;
+- Students on one-year, full-time programmes will receive their loan in three instalments;

-- students on two-year programmes will receive £5,140 each year, in three instalments per year.
-Students don't need to make another application at the start of their second year;
+- Students on two-year programmes will receive 50% of their loan each year, in three instalments per year.
+Students don’t need to make another application at the start of their second year.

 Payment will be subject to the university confirming your attendance, so you will need to have completed the full enrolment process before your first instalment will be paid.
 Should you leave your programme early, your loan instalments will stop and you'll still have to repay what you've already borrowed.